-603.5 E1 HUMAN GROWTH AND DEVELOPMENT STUDENT EXCUSE FORM
+603.5E1 HUMAN GROWTH AND DEVELOPMENT STUDENT EXCUSE FORM

-Student Name: Grade:
+Stu ident Name: Grade:

-Parent/Guardian: Phone #:
+Pa rent/Guardian: Phone #:

-Please list the curricular objective(s) from which you wish to which each is taught.
-An example is provided for you to follow
+e list the curricular objective(s) from which you wish to h each is taught.
+An example is provided for you to follo •

 Objective Class / Grade

 Ex.
-To understand the consequences of responsible and irresponsible sexual behavior.1.
+To understand the consequences of responsible and irresponsible sexual behavior.
 Health Education

+1.

 2.

 3.

 4.

 5.

 6.

 7.

 8.

-I have reviewed the Human Growth and Development prograto be excused from class when these objectives are taught.
-It may/will be required to complete an alternative assignment that assignments required of all students in the class. inderstand my child will incur no penalty but
+e reviewed the Human Growth and Development progra excused from class when these objectives are taught.
+I u

+to be excused from class when these objectives are taught.
+I understand my child will incur no penalty but may/will be required to complete an alternative assignment that relates to the class and is consistent with assignments required of all students in the class.

 Signed: Date:

 (Parent or Guardian)

 Signed: Date:

 (School Administrator)